 I started working on the product that has a strong social aspect keeping in mind that it will change greatly over the course of the development, treating it as VR exploration.

 The experience was started with the environment based on my research, which revealed people enjoyed building and creating, showing their builds to others.
 The avatar creation was set for the next stage of development based on my rasearch that revealed – people are more interested in sharing unusual, creative and detailed environments which they could interact with rather than being in an empty room but together with a friend (the other avatar).
 Due to some technical constraints, it wasn't possible to create both, environaments and avatars, at the same time which would be ideal, and the avatars were selected as a second stage in the project but not underrated, assuming that seeing the reaction of other people would be very important for players, same as possibly trying to establish some connection in VR.

 The working title was selected as “Doors”.
 Various names were considered and to see what people think about them I conducted short interviews where I asked what assosiations do they have from the selected words including Doors.
 Doors was selected as the best and most close to the intended meaning (a place where everyone can create anything you want, a world where people could express themselves, gain the new possibilities, a new way).
 The name is a working title, which is planned to be tested again along the way and may be changed.

-Based on the research and qualitative data, the following Personas were discovered: World Changer as a Primary Persona, VR Enthusiast and VR Explorer as Secondary Personas.
+Based on the research and qualitative data, the following Personas were discovered: World Changer as a Primary Persona, VR Enthusiast and VR Discoverer as Secondary Personas.
 More of the Persona creation process is here.